-Picture this: Your phone and computer are all charged, your backpack is full of snacks and an extra pair of headphones…you are all set for your long flight to Russia.
-Uh - oh.
-Some announcement lets you know your flight has been cancelled, now what do you do?
-While the long flight to Europe, Asia, Mexico or the Caribbean might not be the most fun part of your ILP semester, you’ve got to get there somehow!
+Picture this: Your phone and computer are all charged, your backpack is full of snacks and an extra pair of headphones…you are all set for your long flight.
+Right?
+While the long flight to your new home might not be the most fun part of your ILP semester, you’ve got to get there somehow!
 You are all dressed up in your perfect traveling outfit and your carry-on is expertly packed, but that doesn’t really help if you need to call the our office with a question.

 Before you get on your flight, it’s best to have this information, just in case!